 A: The IACUC approval is only good for 365 days from the original approval date.
 The IACUC is required to review a protocol at that point even if the work has not started.
 If the project has not been cancelled but merely postponed, you will need to file an annual Progress Report to maintain IACUC approval.
 You can simply note on the Report that work has not yet begun.

 Q8: I will be hiring some field technicians/seasonal assistants/students/employees to my approved IACUC; what do I need to do to add them?

-A: All personnel handling or caring for live vertebrates must take the IACUC training and submit a Personnel Information Form (PIF) in IRBNet; see Q1 above.
-New personnel will need to register with IRBNet in order to submit their PIF.
+A: All personnel handling or caring for live vertebrates must take the IACUC training.
+All UAF personnel must submit a Personnel Information Form (PIF) at https://docs.google.com/a/alaska.edu/spreadsheet/viewform?formkey=dEw2dHlMVEZKZF9sUFBrN21Tck5uVHc6MQ#gid=0 .
+New personnel will need to register with IRBNet in order for the PI to share the protocol information with them.
 The PI of the protocol will need to submit a modified Personnel List in IRBNet; see the IRBNet (e-file) link on the left on how to submit revisions to an existing IACUC protocol.

 Q9: I am having one of the following issues with my IRBNet account: I can't remember my username, I can't get the activation email to function properly, I think I may have created two IRBNet accounts.
 How do I get this fixed?